ABOUT

 In 2014 Ewan co-wrote the feature length docu-drama American Blackout (National Geographic Channel) with his wife the award wining scriptwriter Emily Ballou (The Slap, Case Histories).
 The docu-drama about a national power outage in the US reached an estimated international audience of 28 million viewers and was discussed in the US congress.
 The film is now also one of the top five films in the 'Prepper/Survivalist' canon.

-Morrison has been nominated for three Scottish BAFTAs and is the winner of a Royal Television Society Best Drama Award.
-He has worked as Story Consultant on the feature films Outlaw King & From Life, and on a number of TV series.
+Morrison, his films and film cast have been nominated for six Scottish BAFTAs and as writer/director he is the winner of a Royal Television Society Best Drama Award.
+He has worked as Story Consultant on the feature films Outlaw King and on a number of TV series for BBC and C5.

 Morrison blogs regularly for PSYCHOLOGY TODAY - As "WORD-LESS: A novelist ponders emotional health".
 He writes regular articles and essays for AREO magazine, on Utopianism, Nihilism, Technology and Free Speech.